about

 Why should I become an SME?

-There are lots of reasons to become an SME for NICET.
+There are many reasons to become an SME for NICET.
 Here are just a few:

 • Earn Continuing Professional Development (CPD) points.

-• Influence and contribute to the layout and content of NICET certification programs.
+• Make valuable contributions to the layout and content of NICET certification programs.

 • Receive recognition from peers and other industry professionals.

-• Increase your knowledge about certifications, specifically what goes into making the exams.
+• Increase your knowledge about certifications, particularly about exam creation.

 What are the requirements for becoming an SME?